networked-aframe/networked-aframe/readme.md

 `naf.entities.createNetworkEntity(template, position, rotation)`

 Create an instance of a template to be synced across clients.
-The position, rotation and scale will be synced by default.
+The position and rotation will be synced by default.
 The [`aframe-lerp-component`](https://github.com/haydenjameslee/aframe-lerp-component) is added to allow for less network updates while keeping smooth motion.

 | Parameter | Description
 | -------- | -----------
-| template  | A css selector to a script tag stored in `<a-assets>`.
-[Documentation](https://github.com/ngokevin/kframe/tree/master/components/template)
+| template  | A css selector to a script tag stored in `<a-assets>` - [template documentation](https://github.com/ngokevin/kframe/tree/master/components/template)
 | position  | An A-Frame position string for the initial position of the entity, eg. '0 0 0'
 | rotation  | An A-Frame rotation string for the initial rotation of the entity, eg '0 45 0'

 ### Syncing Custom Components

-By default, the A-Frame `position`, `rotation` and `scale` components are synced when a network entity is created.
+By default, the A-Frame `position` and `rotation` components are synced when a network entity is created.

 TBD